docker/docs/mta/index.md

 ---
 description: Migrate traditional apps overview
-keywords: traditional apps, legacy apps, MTA, migrate apps to containers
+keywords: traditional apps, legacy apps, MTA, migration, modernize, containers
-title: Overview of MTA and migration map
+title: Modernize traditional apps overview
 ---

 The Docker Modernize Traditional Applications (MTA) Program helps enterprises make their existing legacy apps more secure, more efficient, and readily portable to a hybrid cloud infrastructure.
+Here, we give a quick overview of MTA concepts, and steps to migrate legacy apps and infrastructure to containerized solutions.

-Also, check out the [blog post introducing the Docker MTA program here](https://blog.docker.com/2017/04/modernizing-traditional-apps-with-docker/){: target="_blank" class="_"}, which goes into more detail.
+Check out the [blog post introducing the Docker MTA program here](https://blog.docker.com/2017/04/modernizing-traditional-apps-with-docker/){: target="_blank" class="_"} to learn more.

 ## Working outline for this docset